 Lesser known are Veterans Directed Home and Community Based Services (VD-HCBS).
 These are VA Medical Center-specific programs that help veterans who would otherwise require nursing home level care by providing them with assistance that allows them to remain living in their homes.
 Some of these services are left up to the veterans’ discretion, hence the phrase, “Veterans Directed.”
 Under VD-HCBS, should the veteran determine a stair lift is essential to helping him/her remain at home, it would then be an allowable expense.

 Yet another option for veterans are grants intended to accommodate for a disability.
-The SHA Grant and the SAH Grant are intended for to pay for home modifications for persons with impaired vision or that have lost a limb.
+The SHA Grant and the SAH Grant are intended to pay for home modifications for persons with impaired vision or those who have lost a limb.
 Notably, HISA Grants, which are available to a wider array of veterans, will not pay for stair-glides

 Approximately half the states have non-Medicaid assistance programs that help the elderly remain in their homes.
 Unfortunately, not all of these programs cover home modifications.
 While eligibility requirements differ from program to program, typically these programs consider both the applicant’s income and his / her financial assets (as well as physical need).
 A list of state programs that provide help for home modifications is available here.
 One must inquire specifically with the program to determine if a stair lift would be an allowable expense.